Skip to Content

 In the past few years, this market has become very touristy, so it’s not as authentic as it used to be, but it’s still something very peculiar to witness and one of the most amazing places to visit in Thailand.

-With only three days in Bangkok, you are short of time and you must make the best out of it, which is why you might want to go on a private tour instead with your own guide and driver to maximise your time.
+With only three days in Bangkok, you are short of time and you must make the best out of it, which is why you might want to go on a tour with a guide and driver to maximize your time.

 OR Take a Day Trip to Ayutthaya